 The build of the compiler is done via Apache Maven that also depends on Java.
-For Maven to find the correct version of the compiler, the environment variable JAVA_HOME should be defined export JAVA_HOME=<path to java area> or setenv JAVA_HOME <path to java area> depending on the type of shell that you use.
-After that, the entire build can be accomplished with where the current working directory is the root of the directory checked out from subversion.
-The default build will compile all of the java sources, run the unit tests, and package the compiler.
-Tarballs (plain, gzipped, and bzipped) as well as a zip file are created on all platforms.
-The build will also create an RPM on platforms that support it.
-The final packages can be found in the target subdirectory.
+For Maven to find the correct version of the compiler, the environment variable JAVA_HOME should be defined or depending on the type of shell that you use.
+After that, the entire build can be accomplished with